sophie-la-li/nvidia-gpu-temp-cinnamon-applet/README.md

-# NVidia GPU Temperature - Cinnamon Applet
+# NVidia GPU Temperature Indicator

-A quick and dirty Linux Mint Cinnamon applet to display GPU temperature for NVidia cards.
+A simple Applet that uses nvidia-smi to display the GPU temperature.
+The update interval can be adapted in the settings.

+Borrowed some code from temperature@fevimu.